SERENDIPITOUS THOUGHT FOR THE DAY

 Get this – Rockefeller was serendipitously enriched in 1911, by political and legal actions outside himself, outside of his company, and against his choice.

-Before I leave Rockefeller, answer this question: is Financial Serendipity the reason that causes the rich to get richer?
+Before I leave Rockefeller, here a the question: is Financial Serendipity the reason that causes the rich to get richer?

 # # #